 - undertake deep sea oceanography

-- map and study the geology of Australia's marine estate to underpin resource exploration
+- map and study the geology of Australia's marine estate

 - monitor and better understand our fisheries